 ADE Procedures for Conducting an RFP for a Caterer

 SFAs that are considering contracting with a Caterer must follow the procedures listed below.
 These procedures apply to the Request for Proposal (RFP).

-If the SFA must conduct a formal procurement, the SFA must attend the mandatory training provided by ADE titled “Contracting with a Caterer” before the solicitation process can begin.
+If the SFA must conduct a formal procurement, the SFA must attend the mandatory RFP training provided by ADE before the solicitation process can begin.

-Before the solicitation process begins, the SFA must e-mail the solicitation materials outlined above to ADE to gain approval.
+Whether or not the SFA makes any modifications, the SFA must e-mail the solicitation materials outlined above to ADE to for approval prior to beginning the solicitation process and releasing the documents.
 Once the SFA has received ADE approval, the SFA may then begin the solicitation process.

 The SFA is required to send the RFP to at least five (5) different vendors.
 If the RFP is sent to four (4) or fewer vendors then the SFA must advertise the RFP in a local newspaper and should run the ad for at least 14 days prior to the RFP closing.
 The SFA is required to send the approved procurement documents to each company on ADE’s Vendor Contact List.
 The SFA must allow a minimum of four (4) weeks for interested Caterers to complete and submit their proposal.

 The SFA must establish a committee to evaluate the RFP with at least three (3) members.
 The committee may be comprised of principals, teachers, parents, administrators, school board members or other individuals who may have involvement with the Child Nutrition Program/food service operation.
 Due to the complexity of the process, students should not serve as committee members.